Rem0o/SqlQueryBuilder/README.md

 # SqlQueryBuilder

 ### Main features:
-  - Build all your "ReadBy" T-SQL queries arround your POCOs!
+  - Build all your ReadBy/Find T-SQL queries arround your POCOs!
   - Fluent interface
   - Try-Build pattern (basic validation)
   - Evaluate once: use parameters ("@param") within the builder to parametrize your queries!